82 F

 What Happens When You Put Mothballs in Water?

-In water, naphthalene is degraded by bacteria or evaporates into the atmosphere.
-The majority of naphthalene will be removed from water in rivers or lakes within two weeks.
+Bacteria degrade naphthalene in water, or it evaporates into the atmosphere.
+Most naphthalene will disappear from rivers or lakes within two weeks.

 How Much Exposure to Mothballs Is Dangerous?